Blog

 • Dopamine, though primarily known for its role in reward and motivation, has been linked to disgust, especially in its relationship with avoidance behaviors.
 Studies have shown that dopamine may reduce the threshold for disgust in certain situations, making an organism more likely to react aversively.

-• Epinephrine (adrenaline) and norepinephrine (noradrenaline) contribute to the autonomic responses associated with disgust, such as nausea, increased heart rate, and the urge to withdraw from the source of revulsion.
+• Epinephrine (adrenaline) and norepinephrine (noradrenaline) contribute to the autonomic responses associated with disgust, such as nausea, heart rate changes, and the urge to withdraw from the source of revulsion.
 These neurotransmitters activate the body's fight-or-flight response, further illustrating the connection between disgust and other defensive emotions like fear and anger.
-[32]

 Disgust also plays a significant role in moral and social judgments.
 This form of disgust often arises when individuals perceive violations of social or ethical norms.
 The neurocircuitry involved in moral disgust is more complex, involving higher-order cognitive functions in the prefrontal cortex and the insular cortex, which processes both physical and emotional disgust.
 The brain's ability to differentiate between these forms of disgust highlights the evolution of this emotion from basic survival to more abstract social constructs.